zdorow/TheScopeReport/README.md

 # DeviceGroupTool
 This is a java program that uses Jamf Pro API calls to collect information about device groups.
-Can be run on any computer that can access Jamf Pro from their web browser
+It can be run on any computer that can access Jamf Pro from their web browser.
+It makes the text file inside the folder it was run in.

 Requirements: JDK and JRE (Wrote in version 1.8)